AdvancedRx Project Plan · Updated 2026-06-11

 • The auto-Contact-create dependency is load-bearing.
 Inserting an Account (Individual RT, Group + NonDual picklist values) triggers HC-managed-package code that creates the paired Contact server-side.
 The whole 5-step patient-creation chain depends on this.
 If HC behavior changes, the service breaks silently.

 • Phase A test gate: verify auto-Contact-create works under with sharing Apex running as the integration user before Phase A ships.
-If it fails, three options — widen the integration user's perms, flip the relevant Account-insert step to without sharing, or abandon the auto-create path entirely.
+If it fails, the two surviving options are widening the integration user's perm set (preferred — also required for stripInaccessible field-completeness) or creating the Contact explicitly instead of relying on the auto-create (changes the contract).
+The old "flip to without sharing" escape hatch is retired — never without sharing on a PHI path.

 The Azure pipeline story has been corrected twice during this project's research.
 Both corrections illustrate the same hazard: structural inference produces internally consistent but externally wrong attributions with unsettling ease.